tomzig16/TemplateBot/docs/Misc/Guidelines/Contribution.md

 Once PR is done, approved and ready to be merged - author can merge it.

 ### Issue tracker and task board

 This project is using Github's [[Github Project usage|Project]] and [[Github Issues usage|Issues]] features.
 Please follow the link to seperate document for more information.

 ## Code quality

-### Naming
+### Standard

 The project is written using Python 3.6.
-I don't want to control every single line you write but for consistency's with everyones code the following rules will be enforced:
+I don't want to control every single line you write but for consistency's with everyones code the [pep8 standard](https://www.python.org/dev/peps/pep-0008/) will be enforced.

-* Whole code, filenames (except `main.py`) are following `CamelCase`:
-	* Filenames, classes, methods, functions - First letter is capital, every subsequent word is also started with capital letter.
-		* Example: `def GetUserServer()`, `class UserDataContainer`, `Template.py`
-	* Variable names, arguments, members - first letter lower case, every subsequent capital.
-		* Example: `userName`, `def SetUserServer(serverNumber)`
-	* Global variable names must follow class, method and function rules, but they also must start with `g_` prefix, which will indicate that they are global
-* Methods and functions must answer "Do what?" question in their name (describe action)
-	* Example: `GetUserName`, `ParseInput` etc.
-* Everything else must answer "What?" question (describe object)
-	* Example: `userName`, `parsedInput`
-* All capital
-	* All capital is allowed to use only when describing constant "enum-like" classes.
+- pep8 linting can be enabled in most modern IDEs which support Python.
+- If not, you mgiht have to look into plugins, or manually following the pep8 standard.
+- You could also use formatters like autopep8 to automatically format your python code to follow the pep8 standard.
+- You have to be careful with naming, since most formatters ignore names when formatting.
+- Make sure to look into the [style guide](https://www.python.org/dev/peps/pep-0008/) to know more about pep8.

 That comes without saying, that every variable, class, argument or file name must make sense. **Better write long names than abbreviate and introduce confusion**.
 Also, avoid double meaning having names.